 Sacraments in the Catholic Church are occasions for experiencing God’s saving presence.
 When celebrated, the Sacraments are visible outward expressions of God touching us with His healing grace.

-For further information on each Sacrament, please follow the links on the Sacraments pane above.
+For further information on each Sacrament, please follow the links below.

 Should you require any further information please contact either Fr Gildea or Deacon Jim McGraw.